cobleg/MachineLearning/logistic model.md

 $\boldsymbol{\vec{x}}$ is a vector of input data for training
 $\boldsymbol{\vec{w}}$ is a vector of weights
 $b$ is the bias parameter

+# Gradient descent for logistic regression
+The [[gradient descent]] algorithm is used to calculate the weights in logistic regression.

 # Code
 ## Logistic function